Published

 It’s definitely a positive change.
 Azure pay-as-you-go managed instances and virtual machines with SQL Server were finally granted the rights for free-of-charge fail-over instances for High Availability and Disaster Recovery, thus reducing licensing costs in Azure.

-You can read more about it in our article SQL Server Cost Optimisation: Proven Tips.
+You can read more about it in our article SQL Server Cost Optimisation: Proven Tips (opens in new tab).

 A little more on SQL Server containers